 - Provides insight into state laws and reporting options

-- Explains how we can actively participate in prevention
+- Explains how we can actively participate in the prevention

 - Defines consent and how it relates to sexual assault

 - Develops ways we can ask our partner(s) for consent